Dilruba Z. Ara

 Dilruba Z. Ara (born 20 November 1957) is a Swedish Bangladeshi writer, novelist, artist, educator and translator.

 Background

 Ara was born into a distinguished literary family in Bangladesh.
 Her father, Shahed Ali, was a Language Movement veteran, translator and Bangla Academy award-winning author of Gabriel's Wings.
 Her mother, Professor Chemon Ara, now retired, is also an acknowledged author and Language Movement veteran.
+She has three brothers and two sisters.